 “As an adventurer, of course the sheer beauty of the natural scenes and moments I witness are without doubt the best rewards I receive.
 In those moments, being present to the here-and-now of myself, and my world, humbly inspires me to be a better man to others, a better steward of my planet, and above all a better drop of nothing in the vastness of everything.
 As an artist, inspiration also comes from executing and producing an uncommon view of an iconic scene, framed with the mental and physical efforts required to do so, and matted with the inherent life lessons I always learn about myself in the process.
-When I can share the full breath of all that beauty with the world, both internally and externally, I feel as though I have found my place in the cosmos.” ~ John Bruce Morey II
+When I can share the full breath of all that beauty with the world, both internally and externally, I feel as though I have found my place in the cosmos.” ~ John Morey

 According to John, while there are many current artists and others in the world that he draws knowledge and inspiration from, he also points out that he is often inspired by those historical people who have come before him in this life and played a part in the coloring of the palette from which he creates; a short list of such people include Ansel Adams, John Muir, and Theodore Roosevelt.
 He loves to photograph anything nature-related, especially landscapes and wildlife, yet he also finds that capturing natural human moments in nature qualifies as favorite subject material too.
-While John considers all of the great outdoors to be his canvas, he creates most of his works within the remote back-country of our nation’s national parks, forests, and designated wilderness areas.
+While John considers all of the great outdoors to be his canvas, he creates most of his works within the remote back-country of our nation’s national parks, monuments, forests, and designated wilderness areas.

 Although John Morey is relatively new to the field of contemporary photographic fine-arts, embracing it seriously since 2008, he is no stranger to photography and handling a camera – It just took a bit of time to realize.
 As a child, John was given his first camera in 1977, which he used often but never creatively mastered, leaving him feeling fortunate to capture a few decent shots out of a roll of 36 exposures.
 His interest grew over his young adult years, marked by periods where he studied composition theory and performed dark-room assignments, yet he never considered it as more than fun, or as any sort of artistic future to pursue; most often setting the camera aside for other endeavors.
-As an aging adult having spent much of his career as a software analyst in a predominately left-brained industry, John found he craved a right-brained creative outlet to express himself, yet he quickly realized he had no skill with most traditional arts.
-However, after a transformational six week adventure through the African continent in 2007, armed with his first digital camera and the ability to get immediate feedback from the device, John finally embraced that he always had a natural gift for composing images.
+As an aging adult having spent much of his career as a software analyst in a predominately left-brained industry, John found he craved a right-brained creative outlet to express himself, yet he quickly realized he had little skill with most traditional arts.
+However, after a transformational six-week adventure through the African continent in 2007, armed with his first digital camera and the ability to get immediate feedback from the device, John finally embraced that he always had a natural gift for composing images.
 It was when he returned from this adventure that he decided to pursue nature photography in earnest, and do what was needed to consistently produce quality and provoking imagery of landscapes and wildlife.
 Morey relates that since then:

 “My photography has evolved into more than just a renewal activity to exercise my right brain.
 It is a transformational window into the experience of my soul, as I express from my mind’s eye the moments of beauty that constantly surround us, but often go unnoticed in such a fast-paced world.
 When I am in those moments, I become more related to the world around me, and thus my experience of life and my place in it is enriched.
 Photography has become the perfect expression for me, as it satisfies my creative side while simultaneously honoring the process-driven side that I was a slave to.
-It is the artistic channel that allows me to continue to learn about myself, gives me access to power, and allows me to share my soul with the world in the hopes of positively affecting it.” ~ John Bruce Morey II
+It is the artistic channel that allows me to continue to learn about myself, gives me access to power, and allows me to share my soul with the world in the hopes of positively affecting it.” ~ John Morey